Nic30/d3-hwschematic/README.md

 }
 ```

-LEdge souce destination has to always be directly visible from the LNode where the LEdge is instanciated.
+`LEdge` souce destination has to always be directly visible from the `LNode` where the `LEdge` is instanciated.
-That means that LEdge may connect only to ports of current LNode or to ports of this LNode direct children LNOdes.
+That means that LEdge may connect only to ports of current LNode or to ports of this LNode direct children `LNode`s.
-LNode represents all types of components.
+`LNode` represents all types of components.
 Top component ports are also represented as `LNode` because it looks better.

 ## Component shapes